dolph/recipes/cinnamon-rolls.md

 Dough
 -----

-Warm the milk in a medium saucepan over low heat until it reaches about 100F.
+Warm in a medium saucepan over low heat until it reaches 100-110F.

 - 1 cup whole milk

-Remove from the heat and sprinkle in the yeast and 1/4 to 1 teaspoon sugar (don't stir).
-Set aside until foamy, 5-15 minutes.
+Remove from the heat, vigorously combine yeast and 1/4 to 1 teaspoon sugar, and then set aside until foamy, about 5-15 minutes.

 - one 1/4-ounce packet active dry yeast (2.5 teaspoons)
 - 1/4 teaspoon granulated sugar (or follow directions on yeast packet)

-Whisk in the melted butter, egg yolk and vanilla.
+Whisk in:

 - 4 tablespoons unsalted butter, melted, plus more for the bowl
 - 1 large egg yolk
 - 1 1/2 teaspoons vanilla extract

-Whisk the flour, the remaining 1/4 cup sugar, the salt and nutmeg in the bowl of a stand mixer.
+In a stand mixer, whisk together:

 - 1/4 cup granulated sugar
 - 2 3/4 cups all-purpose flour, plus more if needed